AdriaanMusschoot/VulkanInstancedRendering/README.md

 ![Alt text](Readme/NotInstanceRendering.png)

 This was supposed to be a simple step.
 But some silly issues arose that I couldn't have foreseen.
 The first issue was that I was missing one third of my vertices.
 It took some time before I realised this made a lot of sense.
 When I started transforming the pipeline from 2D to 3D, I forgot to change the size value of a vertex.
 Thus litterly transferring only two thirds of my data to the GPU.
 Another issue and a way more pressing issue was that it seemed I had an inverted depth buffer.
+I started looking into the depth pass and everything else related to depth to see if I messed something up.